Jaz Wilson, PDCCE, SBD

 It is a huge honor to work with people during this special and trans-formative time in their lives, especially when it comes to helping people feel informed and confident in their options regarding labour and birth.
 Knowledge and support are so powerful; which has inspired me to pursue this work.

 I first heard about doulas when I was 18, and from then on, I wanted to become one.
 After four years of exploring, waiting and dreaming of the right time, in 2015, I was trained as a Birth Doula by DONA International.
 Here, what began as an interest became something much stronger.
 It felt like a switch inside of me had turned on and would never turn off.
 I became obsessed with all things birth and read every book and watched every documentary I could get my hands on.

 Due to living on a rural island, I was able to attend ~2 births a year, which only caused my passion to grow.
 My thirst for knowledge sent me to the world-renowned Farm Midwifery Center in Tennesee to attend a Midwifery assistant workshop taught by my idols: Pamela Hunt, Joanne Santana, Deborah Flowers, Carol Nelson, and UmmSalama Abdulah.

 Shortly after attending the workshop, I began my certification as a childbirth educator.
-This was also when my partner and I began our search for a home on Vancouver Island, so I could pursue my career in birth work and attend school.
+This was also when I began our search for a home on Vancouver Island, so I could pursue my career in birth work and attend school.
 I was then hired as a childbirth educator at Bloom into Mothering.
 I love getting to know my class members and watching them grow more confident as they learn.
 This work is such an honor; I am looking forward to spending the rest of my days learning and supporting people and families as they give birth.